Enterprise security spending is usually focused on firewalls, intrusion detection systems, hiring security professionals

 By getting an independent view of their security, companies can then design a security program that suits them well.
 "For example, they may want to get a baseline of their security posture," Carey said.

-The survey also predicts enterprises will spend on services that focus on improving a return on their security investments
+The survey also predicts enterprises will spend on services that focus on improving a return on their security investments or enhance manageability.

 The IDC study highlighted wireless and application security as two areas companies should think about in terms of outsourcing.
 Many companies have jumped on the wireless bandwagon but sometimes the security for wireless networks is lacking.
 Carey suggests enterprises may seek outside help in assessing wireless or application risks, architecture design and implementation.